aws-samples/amazon-neptune-graph-virtualization/README.md

 - In a separate tab in your browser, go to the SageMaker console.
 Open Jupyter.
 In Jupyter, open climate-data-queryes.ipynb and replace any IP addresses referenced in the queries with the private IP address of the ECS task.
 Run the queries.

+## Cleanup
+To avoid costs, delete the resources as follows:

+- Remove the ECS service containing Ontop by deleting the CloudFormation stack that you created using the deploy.sh step during setup.
+That stack is based on template cfn/ecs-task.yaml.
+- Remove the main CloudFormation stack based on template cfn/ontop_main.yaml.
+This removes the Neptune cluster and notebook instance, as well as the Cloud9 instance and the ECS cluster.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.